StayDashing28/computing-work/Among Us/Chapter 3.md

   "I did not look for you today.Understand?"I told the Village Chief of Hillyse, who looked extremely eager to know what I wanted to say.
 His name was Ninja24 and he was the treasurer of the Hillyse Assiociation.Many called him the village chief because he used to call himself the Temenggong.

   "You recognise this colour?"
-I pushed the tube of half-broken lipstick towards
+I pushed the tube of half-broken lipstick towards Ninja, who looked at me quizzically.